TwisterMc/wp-delete-post-images/README.md

 - For each attachment, checks if it's used elsewhere:
   - Featured image for another post
   - Referenced in other posts' `post_content`/`post_excerpt` (Gutenberg JSON id, classic classes, gallery shortcode ids, or filename)
-  - Appears in other `postmeta` values (including serialized/JSON best-effort)
+  - Appears in other `postmeta` values (including serialized/JSON best-effort) and URL strings (full URL and path-only)
   - Used as `site icon` or `custom logo`
 - Deletes only attachments that are not used elsewhere